rexrainbow/phaser3-rex-notes/docs/docs/textedit.md

         function (textObject) {
         }
         ```
+    - `enterClose` : Set `true` to close input text when enter-key was pressed.
+Default value is `true`.
     - `config.selectAll` : Set `true` to select all text.
     - [More configuration parameters](textedit.md#add-text-object)...
 - `onClose` : Callback invoked when input text is closed.